Gisborne District: Geography

 Inland, the land is rough, predominantly forested, hill country.
 A spine of rough ridges dominates the centre of the region, culminating in the impressive bulk of the 1752 metre Mount Hikurangi in Waiapu Valley in the region's northeast.
-Hikurangi is the fifth highest mountain in the North Island, and the highest that is not a volcano.
+Hikurangi is the fifth-highest mountain in the North Island, and the highest that is not a volcano.
 Regarded as sacred by Māori, there is some justification to the claims that this is the first mountain to see the sun in summer.

-The region's population has higher than the national average proportion of Māori – over 50% in some areas – and maintains strong ties to both Māori tradition and the iwi and marae structure.
+The region's population has a higher than the national average proportion of Māori – over 50% in some areas – and maintains strong ties to both Māori tradition and the iwi and marae structure.
 The predominant iwi are Ngāti Porou, Rongowhakaata, Ngāi Tāmanuhiri and Te Aitanga-a-Māhaki.

 2007 earthquake

-At 8:55 pm (NZDT) on 20 December 2007, the Gisborne region was hit by an earthquake of Richter magnitude 6.8, centred in the Hikurangi Trench which is a part of the Hikurangi Margin.
+At 8:55 pm (NZDT) on 20 December 2007, the Gisborne region was hit by an earthquake of Richter magnitude 6.8, centred in the Hikurangi Trough which is a part of the Hikurangi Margin.
 The earthquake was situated 50 km southeast of Gisborne at a depth of 40 km.
 Mercalli intensities of 7-8 were experienced, with three buildings substantially collapsed in the central business district and others experiencing some structural damage.
 One death was reported (a heart attack of an elderly woman, sustained during the quake) plus minor injuries.

 Climate

 The region is sheltered by high country to the west and has a dry, sunny climate.
 It has a yearly average of 2,200 sunshine hours.
-The annual rainfall varies from about 1000mm near the coast to over 2500mm in higher inland country.
+The annual rainfall varies from about 1000 mm near the coast to over 2500 mm in higher inland country.
 Typical maxima range from 20 to 28 °C in summer and 10-16 °C in winter.
 Minima vary from 10 to 16 °C in summer to 0-8 °C in winter.